An Oxford University don has won one of this year’s spoof Ig Nobel prizes.

 Dr Newman said many of these people live in regions known as “blue zones” such as Okinawa in Japan, Sardinia in Italy and Loma Linda in California, where it is claimed that people live longer and healthier lives than the average person."

-These theories gained wider attention through the Netflix documentary Live to 100: Secrets of the Blue Zones.
+These places were brought to wider attention last year in the Netflix documentary Live to 100: Secrets of the Blue Zones.

 READ MORE: Town hall temporarily closed due to sewage leak